Former Trump aide Flynn says lobbying may have helped Turkey

 The results "were provided to Inovo" and to a separate lobbying firm, S.G.R.
 LLC Government Relations and Lobbying, a public relations company retained by Flynn Intel.
 The materials were aimed for distribution to "third parties," but because the project terminated early, "the full scope of the contract was not performed," according to the filings.

 In the filings, Flynn emphasized that neither Inovo BV nor the Turkish government directed him to write the op-ed.
 He also said he was not paid for the op-ed.
-In his earlier comments to the AP, Alptekin also denied directing Flynn to write the op-ed.
+Alptekin said he had been opposed to Flynn's writing the op-ed, although he agreed with its anti-Gulen and pro-Turkley stances.

+Alptekin added that he had asked for some of the $530,000 in payments to the Flynn Intel Group to be returned to him because of his dissatisfaction with the company's performance.

 Comments